Ruby Franke used to offer parental advice. She’s now facing for child abuse

 The second search warrant revealed that three Apple iPhones and four Apple MacBooks were seized.

-Officers also allegedly found a “possible safe room” in the basement of Ms Hildebrandt’s home, records state.
+Officers also allegedly found a “possible safe room” in the basement of Hildebrandt’s home, records state.

 Appearances in court